The Wild Side of China 2020 Photo Itinerary

 Day 9: Gengda Wolong Panda Base / Rilong

 Today, we set out from Dujiangyan to visit the newly rebuilt Gengda Wolong Panda Center in the Wolong Nature Reserve, a base that integrates scientific research, captive breeding and reintroduction of pandas into the wild.
 More than 30 pandas reside at the center, which includes a 680-acre bamboo forest.
-You’ll have an opportunity for close-up photos of giant pandas in this natural habitat.
+You’ll have an opportunity for close-up photos of giant pandas in this natural habitat that features a striking backdrop of mountains.
 Traveling west, we head for Rilong, a Tibetan village known famously as a base camp for climbing 20,505-foot Mount Siguniang.
 Translating to Four Sisters Mountain, this imposing massif encompasses four separate peaks, Daguniangshan, Erguniangshan, Sanfeng and Yaomeifeng, and is often referred to as the “Chinese Alps.”
 In Rilong we are immersed in Tibetan culture, with traditional architecture on display and yak butter tea for sale by local vendors.
 This high-altitude village, nearly 10,000 feet above sea level, is the center of the Jiarong Tibetan culture, found only in this region of Sichuan province.
 The rural Jiarong people are known for their intricately embroidered costumes and agricultural lifestyle.

 Day 10: Rilong—Shuangqiao Gou / Dujiangyan